For the past 10 years, our company has been in the business of building, holding or selling websites.

 If you want to accelerate the process.
-We advise clients to combine your weekly article writing with a comprehensive social media strategy.
+We advise clients to combine their weekly article writing with a comprehensive social media strategy.

 (Additional 4-6 hours per week.
 Or as much as you want)

-12 months later we study the site, find another 24 articles ideas to be written and schedule them to publish.
+12 months later we study the site, find another 24 articles ideas to be written and schedule them for publishing.

 Then we leave it for another 6-12 months.

-Client sites can be more flexible to suite your needs.
+Client sites can be more flexible to suit your needs.
 Put in as much or as little as you want.

 Energy and Effort = Reward

 We find that it usually takes 12-24 months for a website to age.
-This is before it will naturally show up in the search results.
+This is before it will naturally shows up in the search results.

-It’s at this point you will know if its worth it to keep improving, or partner up or to sell off and start another project.
+It’s at this point you will know if it’s worth it to keep improving, partner up or sell off and start another project.